Introduction to RIS

 The RIS technology in RenderMan is a game-changing rendering paradigm, a highly-optimized framework for rendering global illumination, specifically for ray tracing scenes with heavy geometry, hair, volumes, and irradiance with world-class efficiency in a single pass.
 This evolution in technology offers best-of-class in rendering for both VFX and feature film animation.
 Today RenderMan is the most flexible, powerful, and reliable tool for rendering cinematic imagery.

 For visual effects artists, RenderMan has never been more accessible and efficient.
 Today there are many options for integrating RenderMan into VFX pipelines, including solutions from Pixar for Autodesk's Maya, The Foundry's KATANA, and SideFX's Houdini.
 For lighting and look development, RenderMan offers a state-of-the-art system for interactive rendering that is capable of dramatically increasing the throughput of production scenes while allowing artists to focus on the art of lighting.
 The intuitive system for physically-based rendering allows artists to create the most photorealistic imagery conceivable.

 State-of-the-Art Ray Tracer

 RenderMan's RIS framework was designed from the start to trace rays as fast as possible.
 Period.
 With a new framework consisting of integrators, BRDF's (written in C++), and intelligent light services, RIS is setting new standards for both speed and memory efficiency when rendering multi-bounce global illumination for complex production scenes.

 Progressive Rendering & Image Check-Pointing

-The progressive renderer in RIS delivers incremental feedback for an entire frame all at once, continually refining the image until it reaches final convergence.
+The progressive renderer delivers incremental feedback for an entire frame all at once, continually refining the image until it reaches final convergence.
 The first pass of a progressive render is fast and rough, but captures all scene elements, including hair, volumes, motion blur and bokeh.
 With RIS, batch renders can be check-pointed after a specified amount of time or passes, allowing the image to be reviewed.
 The image can be stopped if something needs fixing or left to continue.
 By submitting an entire sequence to the render-farm, that entire sequence can be check-pointed allowing the animation to be reviewed at an early stage.

 Interactive Lighting and Look Development